felegare/PiCamexif/README.md

 pip install picamera adafruit-circuitpython-gps gpsphoto exifread pillow piexif
 ```
 > Note : You could also install the python librairies without using virtualenv.

+## PyCam.py
+When running PiCam.py, it opens a preview window showing the camera view.
+You can then press the trigger button to take a picture.

+Each time you press the button, the program will :
+  1. Store the date and time
+  2. Create a unique folder for the date (It will ignore this step if the folder already exists)
+  3. Get the longitude and latitude coordinates from the GPS module
+  4. Create a unique filename for the picture from the time
+  5. Take the picture
+  6. Write the coordinates to the picture's EXIF tags
+  7. Save the picture
+  8. Return to the preview window